CADS-WSSU/WSSU-AI-Ethics-Modules/Ethical Use Of AI For Artists/README.md

 ## Learning Outcomes of this Module

-* Students will gain a basic understanding of the current capacity of AI technology in the field of biomechanics.
+* Students will DISCUSS the general ethics involved in AI in the visual arts (aware)
-* Students will recognize the ethical implications of using AI at an individual level for academic work and in societal applications.
+* Students will READ about AI and specific UNESCO and Montreal Ethical positions on AI (prepare)
-* Students will effectively use open-source generative AI (ChatGPT 3.5) in an ethical and responsible manner to evaluate coursework and provide accurate practice problems for course topics.
+* Students will ROLE PLAY a hypothetical professional scenario (present)
-* Students will critically evaluate the use of AI in individual and societal level situations to determine ethical and responsible usage via an established ethical framework.
+* Students will CREATE using AI in 3 different ethically appropriate approaches (produce)

 ## Navigating the Module
 <table>